Tunzeki/db-capstone-project/README.md

 WHERE OrderID = '65-311-3002';
 ```

 Wait a minute!
 Did I not just tell you to avoid using `SELECT *` statements?
 Why then did I just use it?
-What I actually said was that you should not use it in production environment.
-It is okay to use it during development for a testing or debugging purpose such as this.
+What I actually said was that you should not use it in the production environment.
+It is okay to use it during development for testing or debugging purposes such as this.

-I reached this conclusion when I inspected the output: A customer may have multiple entries in the `Orders` table with the same `OrderID` if the orders are made at the same time but they are sent to different delivery addresses.
+I reached this conclusion when I inspected the output: A customer may have multiple entries in the `Orders` table with the same `OrderID` if the orders are made at the same time but are sent to different delivery addresses.
 To use an example,  a customer may buy 10 cheesecakes at the same time but send 2 each to 5 different locations (`PostalCode`) for delivery.
 The orders will have the same `OrderID`.
 Thus, it is imperative to use a composite primary key for the `Orders` table that will consist of the `OrderID` and the `PostalCode`.
-In order to do this, I'd have to drop the existing primary key (after dropping the foreign key constraints on tables referencing this column) and then add a new one.
+To do this, I'd have to drop the existing primary key (after dropping the foreign key constraints on tables referencing this column) and then add a new one.

 ```sql
 -- Drop foreign key constraints on tables referencing Orders.OrderID